EU Drug Regulator Confirms That Chloroquine, Hydroxychloroquine Can Have Adverse Psychiatric Effects

 The study confirmed that disorders have occurred in patients both with and without prior mental health issues and that they were of a serious nature in some instances.
 Using available data, it was assessed that those treated with hydroxychloroquine could experience adverse effects in the first month.
 However, a clear determination has not been made regarding chloroquine.

-During earlier stages of the COVID-19 pandemic, the medications received significant press when Trump tweeted that hydroxychloroquine taken in tandem with the antibiotic azithromycin had “a real chance to be one of the biggest game-changers in the history of medicine.”
+During the earlier stages of the COVID-19 pandemic, the medications received significant press when Trump tweeted that hydroxychloroquine taken in tandem with the antibiotic azithromycin had “a real chance to be one of the biggest game-changers in the history of medicine.”

 Shortly thereafter, an emergency use authorization was issued by the Food and Drug Administration (FDA) in the U.S. However, it was later revoked in June.
 In Europe, the EMA has repeatedly warned against the medication’s use with regard to the ongoing pandemic.